redpanda-ai/Meerkat/ROADMAP.md

 			* - [ ] handle multiple input paths
 			* - [ ] handle newer version of the input files
 			* - [ ] provide alerting when problems occur
+			* - [ ] produce a daily report for all input paths, sent to a distribution list
 			* - [ ] :clock4: full deployment
 	* 3/3
 		* - [x] Reduce EC2 infrastructure cost and report results to Neil and Katie